xrdocs/cisco-service-layer/_blogs/2018-02-16-xr-s-journey-to-the-we-b-st-open-r-integration-with-ios-xr.md

 ### Deploying Open/R Docker image on NCS5500

 IOS-XR utilizes a consistent approach towards the application hosting infrastructure across all XR platforms.
-This implies that all hardware platforms: 1RU, 2RU, Modular or even Virtual platforms would follow the same deployment technique described below:
+This implies that **all hardware platforms: 1RU, 2RU, Modular or even Virtual platforms would follow the same deployment technique for Open/R as described below**:

 In the demo, I will utilize two NCS5501s connected to each other over a HundredGig interface.
 The basic configuration on the router is shown below: